D.C. Workers’ Compensation Basics

 Can I collect workers’ comp benefits if I contracted COVID-19 in the workplace?

 The coronavirus pandemic is a rapidly evolving situation.
-However, at May Lightfoot, PLLC, our knowledgeable and experienced injury attorneys anticipate that cases involving essential employees who were diagnosed with COVID-19 after regularly interacting with the public will fall under D.C.’s workers’ compensation law.
+However, at Lightfoot Law, PLLC, our knowledgeable and experienced injury attorneys anticipate that cases involving essential employees who were diagnosed with COVID-19 after regularly interacting with the public will fall under D.C.’s workers’ compensation law.

 Were you or a loved one diagnosed with the novel coronavirus after presumed exposure in the workplace?
 Contact us for a complimentary review of your case to discuss your legal rights and options.